Avondale family Art walk

 free chalk art class

-Before the event, we will schedule a class for the children chosen to participate.
+Before the event, we will schedule a class for the young artists who have chosen to participate.
 A local chalk artist will lead the class, teaching chalk art techniques and offering inspiration for their event pieces.
-We will explain which themes are acceptable and which are not.
-This class will take place 1–2 weeks before the event.
-We will find an artist willing to donate their time and a location, or we will pay an artist a stipend.
+We will help them choose their theme, imagery, and keep the content family friendly.
+This class will take place 1–2 weeks before the event and we will find an artist willing to donate their time and a location, or we will pay an artist a stipend.
 Avondale Arts Chicago may be willing to donate the Belmont space for this class.
-By the time the class takes place, each group should be assigned a business, which can help guide the young artists toward a suitable theme for their art.
+By the time the class takes place, each group will be assigned a business, which can help guide the young artists toward a suitable theme for their art.

-We will have local artists vend their art down the street along side the young artists drawing and presenting their work.
-This would not only allow local artists to sell their items and engage with the community, but inspire kids to what they could grow up to be!
+We will have local artists sell their art down the street alongside the young artists drawing and presenting their work.
+This would not only allow local artists to sell their items and engage with the community, but inspire young artists to what they could grow up to be!

 We would make sure that each artist has insurance, that sidewalk permits are procured, and that each artist is vetted and approved.
 There could be a total of 20-30 local artists vending their items.